Leander Paes: Partnership with Mahesh Bhupathi

 The duo of Leander Paes and Mahesh Bhupathi was nicknamed the ″Indian Express″.
 Paes' off-and-on partnership with Bhupathi drew constant media attention in their home country.
 In the 2006 Asian Games, a loss to the Chinese Taipei team in the team event led Paes to question Bhupathi's commitment to Team India.
 He once stated in an interview that although he and Bhupathi are friends, he did not consider pairing with his former teammate.
 However, for the 2008 Beijing Olympics, they reunited for their country, losing in the quarterfinals to eventual champions Federer/Wawrinka.

 In 2011, the pair won doubles at the Chennai Open.
 They reunited to play in a Grand Slam Tournament after nine years and claimed runners-up in the 2011 Australian Open and reached the semifinals in the year-end championships.

 The Indian duo has a 303–103 career record together.
 They have a high success rate against various top teams.
 They have a Davis Cup record for the longest doubles winning streak, with 24 straight wins.

 Paes paired with Vishnu Vardhan at the London Olympics 2012, following Bhupathi and Bopanna's refusal.
 Paes threatened to withdraw from the Olympics rather than play with Vardhan, whose world ranking was 296, but withdrew the threat a week later.
 Paes and Vardhan reached the second round of the tournament, losing to French silver medalists Llodra/Tsonga.

 In 2021, Zee5 produced a documentary called Break Point, showing the ups and downs in the relationship between Paes and Bhupathi.

 Other activities

 In 2010, he joined the Board of Directors of Olympic Gold Quest, a foundation co-founded by Geet Sethi and Prakash Padukone to support talented Indian athletes.

 Acting career

-Leander made his film debut in Ashok Kohli's Rajdhani Express, a socio-political thriller.
+Paes made his film debut in Ashok Kohli's Rajdhani Express, a socio-political thriller.